Magento Competitors: An eCommerce Overview

 Along with BigCommerce, Shopify offers plenty of security for their clients.
 Shopify is certified Level 1 PCI DSS compliant.
 As a result, all Shopify online stores are automatically PCI compliant, which ensures your customers have peace of mind when shopping from your site and makes sure your business comes across as legitimate and safe.

 The biggest drawback that pushes users away from Shopify is the cost of the eCommerce platform.
 With Shopify there is a fee for both a monthly subscription and individual transactions.
 If you plan on selling your products in volume then you seriously need to take these costs into account.

 Another major drawback of Shopify is the proprietary coding that the eCommerce platform is built off of.
 Essential this means if you want to delve into the backend, you are going to need someone who really know what they are doing.
 This may seem like a non-issue to some but in the long run it can increase maintenance costs and result in delays in updating your store.

 One of the lesser known platforms is Demandware, a cloud-based eCommerce platform that launched in 2004.
-Demandware operate a little differently than the other eCommerce platforms mentioned so far, it allows users two different ways to utilize the service.
+Demandware operates a little differently than the other Magento competitors mentioned so far, it allows users two different ways to utilize the service.
 The first way is that it can be used as a “shell”, customers can build and create websites for themselves while Demandware will be the backbone that power their site .
 The second option that Demandware offers is letting a partner handle everything for you.